Before giving kids access to any app, parents should download it, use it, and explore every nook and cranny for seven straight days.

 Knowing something about the app before you install and sign up will help you be on the lookout for red flags regarding privacy and potential for sexual abuse.

 - Read a review.
-Some great places to find reviews are the Protect Young Minds blog, Protect Young Eyes, and Common Sense Media.
+Some great places to find reviews are the Protect Young Minds blog and Common Sense Media.

 - Take Notes.
 As you read reviews, make note of things you want to watch out for while you’re using the app.

 APP EXAMPLE: Through an initial review on Common Sense Media, we learned that HouseParty is a live-streamed, unmoderated app that is set up for group video chat and multiplayer games within the app.
 Knowing this ahead of time, these are some questions we made note of:

 - Could my child be exposed to sexually abusive content?